 Welcome to resusTO

-Yes, we here at resusTO are a bit different.
-Not a conference, but an immersive education experience, one focused on depth rather than breadth: Content introduced during large group sessions is discussed, reinforced and elaborated on during small-group simulation and workshop sessions, leveraging elaborative encoding and state-dependent learning to reinforce core education objectives.
+Yes, #resusTO is a bit different: Not a conference, but an immersive education experience, one focused on depth rather than breadth.
+Content introduced during large group sessions is discussed, reinforced and elaborated on during small-group simulation and workshops, leveraging elaborative encoding, state-dependent learning and transfer-appropriate processing (that’s sim jargon for we know what we’re doing) to reinforce core education objectives.
 The result is a truly unique learning experience grounded in education theory to maximize engagement and learning.
-Pair that with an absolutely world-class cadre of educators in a lights-out awesome simulation and education venue in downtown Toronto, and you have an experience you won't find anywhere else.
+Pair that with an absolutely world-class cadre of educators in a lights-out awesome simulation and education team and venue in downtown Toronto, and you have an experience you won't find anywhere else.

 We are an open-access, not-for-profit organization. #resusTO shares the ethos of creation, innovation, inter- professionalism and open access that has made SMACC the runaway success that it is.
 We are thrilled to have the opportunity to partner with C4 to add another unique piece to the medical education landscape.
 In the spirit of FOAMed, #resusTO is not-for profit.
 All resusTO course content is distributed open access via social media after the event.